xioren/ImageGoblin/README.md

 #### Misc:
   + this program has only been tested on linux but should work on windows/mac as well.
-  + the install script is optional and linux specific. it only serves to add a symlink to /usr/local/bin so that the program can be run from the shell with 'image-goblin' instead of 'python3 /path/to/image_goblin.py'.
+  + the install script is optional and linux specific. it only serves to add a symlink to /usr/local/bin so that the program can be run from the shell with 'image-goblin' instead of 'python3 /path/to/image_goblin.py or ./image_goblin.py'.
-  + use --nodl to view found urls instead of downloading them
   + a specific goblin can be forced using '--force _goblin_'.
-  + all available goblins can be listed using '-l or --list'.
   + a random delay (0<=n<=10) can be used with --delay -1
   + the --format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
   + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program does not handle. you can also try with the --noup/--greedy handles.